 If you are going abroad, flying is usually cheaper midweek so being flexible on when you can fly will often mean saving money for other parts of your break.

 Some cities just have too much to take in over a couple of days.
 I spent 3 nights/4 days in Barcelona with my friends last year and we could probably have still done with another day to fully explore the sights.
 London is another city where you could get lost in the myriad of things to see and do; a weekend is never going to do it justice.
-If you want an extended break in London, take a look at London short lets.

 Arm yourself with city knowledge

 Trip Advisor is a great place to start to find out what the best things to do are in the city you are visiting.
 You’ll be able to sort by free activities and ratings by previous visitors.